asrarbhat/package_statistics/README.md

         private attributes:

-            __file_url: url of Content index file.
+            __file_url: url of Contents index file.
             __top_k : number of packages to be printed as output.
             __file : object to store and tranform data.

         private methods:

             __get_file():
-                get the Content index file from web
+                get the Contents index file from web

             __process_file()
-                convert content file into dict with key=package name,value=number of files associated.
+                convert Contents file into dict with key=package name,value=number of files associated.

             __find()
                 find __top_k packages with highest number of files associated.